June 10, 1929 — September 10, 2016

 In 2000, she moved back to the Monastery for health reasons.
 She offered a basic formula for deepening one’s relationship with God: “Strike up a conversation with God regarding your concerns.
 Ask for his help.
 Learn to say, ‘I love you, God, and thanks for the good things you have done for me!’”

 Sister Louise is survived by many nieces and nephews and her monastic community.
-A Rosary Vigil Service will be held on Tuesday, September 20, 7:00 p.m. and the Mass of Christian Burial will be on Wednesday, September 21, 1:30 p.m.
+A Rosary Vigil Service will be held on Tuesday, September 20, 7:00 p.m. and the Mass of Christian Burial will be on Wednesday, September 21, 1:30 p.m. with internment to follow.
 Memorial gifts in Sister Louise’s honor can be made to the Monastery of St. Gertrude, 465 Keuterville Road, Cottonwood, Idaho, 83522 or online.